tomasnorre/dk-tomasnorre-blog/source/_categories/personal.md

 ---
 extends: _layouts.category
-title: Blog
+title: Personal
-description: Posts related to my blog
+description: Posts related to me as a person
 ---